Thursday, October 17, 2024

 Part Four - Dressing Marilyn

-In mid-2010, Hansford excitedly told me a publisher was interested in a series of small books, one each devoted to the Pink, Red, Gold, and White Marilyn dresses with sketches, photographs, and background information on each garment.
+In mid-2010, Hansford excitedly told me that a publisher was interested in a series of small books, one devoted to each of the Pink, Red, Gold, and White Marilyn dresses, featuring sketches, photographs, and background information on each garment.
 I suggested making it one book, expanding the content beyond what the Estate possessed to include pieces from other collectors.
-Over the following months, I sent him a detailed list and bits for the book of things I thought useful and found during my research.
+Over the following months, I sent him a detailed list and notes on the book, including things I found useful during my research.

 An opportunity for publicity for both the Estate and his book presented itself when, on May 18, 2011, a press release and website premiered from InQuicity for their “Save the Dress” Campaign about a group that formed to purchase the white Seven Year Itch dress that was coming up for auction in the first Debbie Reynolds sale.
 If successful, "the dress will become the focal point of a multi-city nationwide tour, before being placed on permanent display in New York."

-Their May 25 Facebook post announced the Travilla Estate's approval and partnership.
+Their May 25 Facebook post announced the approval and partnership of the Travilla Estate.
 On June 1, 2011, Marilyn's birthday, Andrew appeared at the press event held at the actual filming site on Lexington Avenue, bringing the Estate's copy of the longer-hem dress.
 (The exact spot courtesy of moi.)
 DNAInfo noted, "Andrew Hansford, the curator of the Travilla estate who brought the replica dress, read notes from the designer about making the dress."'I had to portray Marilyn as pure and lovely, almost like talcum powder,'" Hansford said.
 The designer considered it a "silly little dress," Hansford acknowledged, "But Marilyn adored it.
 It made her an international icon.'"

 The publicity worked, and donations poured in.
 Still, there was a "no refunds" kerfuffle with the plan to donate money received to various charities by the three-person Board of Advisors (on which Andrew sat.)
-The issue was resolved after an inquiry by and attention from the OriginalPropBlog's Jason DeBord.
+The issue was resolved after an inquiry by and attention from Jason DeBord of the OriginalPropBlog.
 With a top unsuccessful bid of $2.2 million, the SaveTheDress campaign died a valiant effort.
 The status of refunds is unknown.

 Dressing Marilyn: How a Hollywood Icon Was Styled by William Travilla debuted in the Fall of 2011 in the United Kingdom.
 (The US version would be released in April 2012.)
 The UK press party was a rousing success and I eagerly awaited my pre-ordered Amazon copy.